-Recently I needed a little retail therapy and headed to the King of Prussia Mall.
-I didn’t buy a thing – just went to get some inspiration and to see what was new at two of my favorite stores -Pottery Barn and Crate & Barrel.
+Recently I needed a little retail therapy and headed to the Mall.
+I didn’t buy a thing.
+I just went to get some decorating inspiration and to see what was new at two of my favorite stores -Pottery Barn and Crate & Barrel.

 I took my camera along and took a few shots to share with you.
 I always carry paper and a pencil to write down or sketch ideas that I see – usually ones where I say to myself, “Oh, I could make that for a fraction of the cost”.

-Both stores have lots of white, brown and similar elements, but put it together in totally different ways.
+Both stores have lots of white, brown and similar elements, but each style the merchandise in totally different ways.

 What is not to love about this display when you first walk into Pottery Barn?
 It is warm and inviting.
 Standing over it makes me want to have a party.
 I find myself salivating and want to take everything home, but when I really look at it – it’s too brown for my taste.